Choosing where to go is often one of the hardest parts of travelling.

 What are your interests – are you fascinated by history, architecture or culture?

-You can find a lot of useful information on what to see and do in many interesting destinations on Wikivoyage.
+You can find helpful information on what to see and do in many exciting destinations on Wikivoyage or Google Flights.

 Try to be realistic – you can do only so much in a day.

-It’s tempting to try to squeeze as much as you can into the trip, especially if you are travelling far (we still do it!).
+It’s tempting to squeeze as much as possible into the trip, especially if you are travelling far (we still do it!).

-Over the years we moved from visiting cities, which is easier because of better infrastructure and facilities for travellers, to exploring nature and mountains because we really enjoy being outdoors.
-After becoming parents our priorities have changed again – we always check if the destination is family-friendly to avoid unnecessary hassle while over there.
+Over the years, we moved from visiting cities, which is easier because of better infrastructure and facilities for travellers, to exploring nature and mountains because we enjoy being outdoors.
+After becoming parents, our priorities have changed again – we always check if the destination is family-friendly to avoid unnecessary hassle while over there.

 3. Time Of Travel

-Check when you could get time off at work and request it in advance if possible.
+Check when you could get time off from work and request it in advance if possible.

-You don’t want to waste time on planning the trip and getting excited, only to find out that you have to change your dates and start from scratch again.
+You don’t want to waste time planning the trip and getting excited only to discover that you must change your dates and start from scratch again.

-Try to avoid any public or school holidays if you can, the prices are higher and the availability limited.
+Avoid any public or school holidays if you can – the prices are higher, and the availability is limited.

-Start just with a day or a weekend away, see how it goes and if you are enjoying yourself, try to make the next trip longer.
+Start with a day or a weekend away, see how it goes, and if you enjoy yourself, try to make the next trip longer.

-We have always checked the team roster at work to make sure we can get time off when we need before we book anything – changing an air ticket or accommodation is usually expensive these days…
+We have always checked the team roster at work to ensure we can get time off when we need before we book anything – changing an air ticket or accommodation is usually expensive these days…

 It might be tempting to take the risk because flights during the low season are cheaper, but this is for a reason.

-Even though nobody can guarantee you the weather you want, check the weather forecast and pick your travel dates wisely to maximize your chances of good weather.
+Even though nobody can guarantee the weather you want, check the weather forecast and pick your travel dates wisely to maximise your chances of good weather.

 When we were in Dubai in the United Arab Emirates, it was so hot that it was impossible to stay outside.
-During the day we kept ourselves entertained by trying various activities like indoor skiing, visiting an aquarium, doing some shopping, etc.
+During the day, we entertained ourselves by trying various activities like indoor skiing, visiting an aquarium, shopping, etc.

 5. Good Value

-We always have a few interesting destinations that we would like to visit in mind but we are open.
+We always have a few interesting destinations we would like to visit, but we are open.

-This way we decided to go to Rio de Janeiro – we were looking for an interesting place out of Europe but we couldn’t decide on the destination.
-Then we found out that KLM had a special offer on flights to Brazil.
-We loved the idea of visiting Rio and the Iguassu Falls, we booked the flights and it was one of our most memorable holidays.
+This way, we decided to go to Rio de Janeiro.
+We were looking for an exciting place outside of Europe but couldn’t decide on the destination.
+Then we discovered that KLM had a special offer on flights to Brazil.
+We loved the idea of visiting Rio and the Iguassu Falls, we booked the flights, and it was one of our most memorable holidays.